bberka/Modmail.NET/README.md

 - :white_check_mark: Make db message logging optional
 - :white_check_mark: Responding tickets anonymously
 - :white_check_mark: Setting priority for tickets
+- :white_check_mark: Role and team system for allowing channel access
+- :white_check_mark: Pinging roles/members on ticket open
+- :white_check_mark: Teams and permission management
 - Web UI and/or API to manage tickets and see transcript information
 - Support for multiple servers (groundwork is done)
 - Getting feedback from user when ticket closed
 - Encrpyt message information
-- Role and team system for allowing channel access
-- Pinging roles/members on ticket open
-- Teams and permission management
 - Setting up greeting/closing messages
 - Confirmation for close and opening tickets
 - Confirmation for sending attachments
 - Blacklist
-- Setup some filter to open tickets

 # Disclaimer
 You are responsible for data safety of users and messages when you are using this bot.